TechnologyClassroom/SetupNotes/os/mobile/android.md

 `adb` is a command line program to interact with Android based mobile phones.

+### Enabling developer mode

+I cannot remember if this is a prerequisite for this process as I always do it first thing to a new phone install.

+* Open the `Settings` app.
+* Select the `About Phone` option.
+* Find the `Build number`.
+Tap on that several times until it says that you enabled developer mode.
+* Go back a page and select the `System` option.
+* Select the `Developer options` option.
+* Enable the `USB debugging` option.
+* Exit the settings app.

 ### Install

 Install adb on a Debian based GNU/Linux distribution.  `adb` works for other